Eyre Coote (East India Company officer): Legacy

 Coote is generally remembered for his victory at Wandiwash and capture of Pondicherry which were decisive moments in the struggle between Britain and France for dominance in India.
 Although he often quarrelled with other British officers and officials, Coote was adored by the sepoy troops under his command.
 Following his death a monument was erected to him in Westminster Abbey and another, in the form of a tall column, within his estate at West Park, Rockbourne, Hampshire.
-His nephew was Eyre Coote who served as Governor General of India.
+His nephew was Eyre Coote who served as Governor of Jamaica.

 He had married in 1769 a daughter of Charles Hutchinson, Governor of St. Helena.
 They had no children, and his property, worth over £200,000, was left to his brother, Doctor Charles Coote, Dean of Kilfenora, in County Clare, Ireland.
 In his autobiography the American General and Secretary of State Colin Powell claims direct descent from Coote's identically named nephew Eyre Coote while the latter was serving as Governor of Jamaica, which has led to Powell sometimes being incorrectly referred to as a direct descendant of the elder General Coote.